 New Year’s in Milan?
 There’s something for everyone whether you want to celebrate the night together with the Milanese on one of the squares of the city or go clubbing.

-There’s a huge free New Year’s show in Piazza Duomo (find on map) starting at 8 pm as soon as we know who will be performing we will update here.
+There’s a huge free New Year’s show in Piazza Duomo (find on map) starting at 8 pm with performances by Italian musicians.